liam-ol/csu33012-viz/README.md

 All contributors to the VS Code repo are available for easy access with the Github API, as well as their number of contributions.
 It is also possible to detect whether a user is a member of Microsoft's GitHub 'organisation' (i.e. whether they are an employee).

 The code in `viz.py` sorts through each contributor, logging their number of contributions and their affiliation with Microsoft.
-It returns a JSON database with the following style: ``{employed:(bool), contribs:(int)}``.
+It returns a JSON database with the following style: `{employed:(bool), contribs:(int)}`.
 (Usernames have been anonymised.)

 Note that GitHub's API restricts the number of contributors it returns - currently it only shows the top 365 contributors.
 This limits our sample to users with at least 3 contributions, but should not change the visualised result too much.

 ### Visualisation

 Various information about the database is visualised on the `vizdoc.html` web page using a series of charts, enabled by [Chart.js](https://www.chartjs.org/).
 Simply open the HTML file to view the presentation.
 (Best viewed on desktop.)

+## Requirements

+[PyGithub](https://github.com/PyGithub/PyGithub) must be installed to run `viz.py`.
+You must also replace the `GIT_TOKEN` environment variable with your own access token.
+(Failing these, you can still use the pre-generated `db.js` file for the visualisation; be warned it may be outdated.)